How to close a fireplace - Orchard Minds

 How to Close off a Fireplace Opening

-Closing off a fireplace opening can be achieved by installing glass doors or a fireplace screen.
-Glass doors create a seal when closed, preventing drafts and retaining heat.
-Screens also help contain sparks and add a decorative touch.
-Ensure proper measurements and installation to close off the opening and enhance energy efficiency effectively.
+You can close off your fireplace opening by installing glass doors or a fireplace screen.
+Glass doors seal when shut, stopping drafts and keeping heat in.
+Screens also help contain sparks and add decoration.
+Make sure to measure and install correctly to effectively close the opening and improve energy efficiency.

 How to Close off a Fireplace Chimney

-Consider cloning a chimney balloon or a top-sealing damper.
-A ch to close off a fireplace chimney balloon is an inflatable device that blocks the opening.
-At the same time, a top-sealing damper is a more permanent fixture installed at the top of the chimney.
-Both options prevent cold air from entering and warm air from escaping when the fireplace is not in use.
+To stop airflow through an unused fireplace chimney, you could install an inflatable chimney balloon or a permanent top-sealing damper.
+The chimney balloon blocks the chimney’s opening, whereas the top-sealing damper is a fixture added at the chimney top.
+Both solutions prevent cold outside air from entering and warm indoor air from escaping when the fireplace isn’t being used.

 There are a few ways to close off the damper: